Humanitarian aid brings relief in times of need

 It is important for Finland that the organisations it supports operate openly, responsibly, effectively and impartially.
 The organisations delivering aid must have sufficient authority to operate in affected crisis zones and the ability to bring aid where it is needed in an emergency situation.

-The Finnish Ministry for Foreign Affairs channels its funds for humanitarian aid through UN bodies (e.g. UNHCR, WFP, UNICEF), the Red Cross and Red Crescent Movement (International Committee of the Red Cross ICRC and International Federation of Red Cross and Red Crescent Societies IFRC), and through Finnish organisations that have signed a framework partnership agreement with the European Commission's Directorate-General for Humanitarian Aid and Civil Protection (ECHO).
-At present, these organisations include Fida International, Finn Church Aid (FCA), Save the Children Finland, the Finnish Red Cross, World Vision Finland and Plan International Finland.
+In Finland, organisations that have signed a framework partnership agreement with the European Commission's Directorate-General for Humanitarian Aid and Civil Protection (ECHO) are eligible for humanitarian aid financing.
+At present, these organisations comprise Fida International, Finn Church Aid (FCA), Save the Children Finland, the Finnish Red Cross, World Vision Finland and Plan International Finland.

-These organisations are engaged in concrete aid work in crisis locations, distributing food aid, improving refugees' living conditions by building schools and supporting the education of children, and enhancing health care, water supply and sanitation in refugee camps.
-Creating proper conditions for livelihoods speeds up recovery from the crisis and prepares the ground for reconstruction and the return of refugees and those who have fled their homes.
+These organisations are engaged in concrete aid work in crisis locations: distributing food aid, improving refugees' living conditions by building schools and supporting the education of children, and enhancing health care, water supply and sanitation in refugee camps.
+Creating the proper conditions for livelihoods speeds up recovery from a crisis and prepares the ground for reconstruction and the return of refugees and those who have fled their homes.

 Humanitarian aid allocations in 2016 (18 March, 2016, PDF)

 Humanitarian aid allocations in 2015 (17 December, 2015, PDF)

 Syria and its neighbouring countries need help, Finland is shouldering its responsibilities